-In summary, a comprehensive investigation of the proposed Tunnel FET structures for the low power analog /RF circuit design applications have been presented in this article.
-The reported investigation reveals that, although gm of Tunnel FET is slightly smallerthan conventional MOSFET, due to band-to-band tunneling.
-The designed Tunnel FET structure (S1), containing hetero source/channel (Si1-xGex /Si) with homo gate dielectric HfO2 only ( $k \approx 25$ ) shows the optimum design matrix elements in term of $I{0N}$ ( $\approx 1.03 \times 10^{-5}$ ) $^{3}A/\mu m$ ), $I{OFF}(\approx 1.31 \times 10^{-17}A/\mu m)$ , $I{ON}/I{OFF}(\approx 10^{13})$ and transconductance(gm).
-The cutoff frequency ( $f{T}$ ) of Tunnel FET is commonly lesser conventional MOSFET due to lower ION and its derivative gm.
-The smaller $f{\rm T}$ values limitits use at very high frequency (RF) applications.
-The worldwide effort for improvement of $I{DS}$ is continue that will help to improve the dependent design elements such $f{T}$ and gain band width (GBW).
-Due to, incorporation of gate dielectric engineering and staggered source, channel configuration provides significant improvement in $I{ON}$ current.
-The analysis results show, structure S1 shows superior performance in termof design matrix elements such as TGF, VIP2, VIP3, IMD3, IIP3, 1-dB compression point and optimum harmonic distortions (HD2 and HD3).
-The delay and power delay product (PDP) performance analysis of designed Tunnel FET structures revels that thegate dielectric engineering technique plays a crucial for boosting thedevice performance in terms of modern ultra-low power applicationssuch as Internate on things(IoT)and wearable electronics.
-Our investigation approves that Tunnel FET is a strong candidate for replacement of conventional MOSFET in term analog/RF applications with moderate frequencies for supper low power applications.
+In summary, a comprehensive investigation of the proposed Tunnel FET structures for low power analog /RF circuit design applications have been presented in this article.
+The reported investigation reveals that gm of Tunnel FET is slightly smaller than conventional MOSFET, due to band-to-band tunnelling.
+The designed tunnel FET structure (s1) containing hetero source/channel (SI1-XGEX/SI) with only homo gate dielectric HFO2( k≈ 25) shows the optimum design matrix element in terms $i{on}(\approx 1.03 \times 10^{-3} a/\mu m)$ , $i{off}(\approx 1.31 \times 10^{-17} a/\mu m)$ , $i{on}/i{off}(\approx 10^{13})$ and and transconductance(gm). the cutoff frequency ( $f_t$ ) of tunnel fet is commonly lesser conventional mosfet due to lower ion and its derivative $g_m$ the smaller $f_t$ values limit its use at very high frequency (rf) applications. the worldwide effort for improvement of ids is continue to improve its dependent design elements such gmt and gain band width (gbw). due to incorporation of gate dielectric engineering and staggered source, channel configuration provides significant improvement in ion current. the analysis results show, structure s1 has superior performance in terms of design matrix elements such as tgf, vip2, vip3, imd3, iip3, 1- db compression point and optimum harmonic distortions (hd2 and hd3), the delay and power delay product (pdp) performance analysis of designed tunnel fet structures reveals that the gate dielectric engineering technique plays a crucial factor for boosting the device performance in terms of modern ultra-low power applications such as for the IOT and wearable electronics.
+Our investigation proves that tunnel FET is a strong candidate for replacement of conventional mosfet for analog/rf applications with moderate frequencies and low power applications.